 Fine-tune your job description

 Your job description should be carefully worded to attract as many applicants as possible.
 Advertise the perks of the job and use a professional sounding job title.
 Whilst you should detail certain qualities that you’re looking for, try not to make the job sound too demanding as you may scare off applicants – the bad ones and the good ones.

 There are all kinds of places to advertise job vacancies including job listing sites, newspapers and public bulletins.
 Social media is fast becoming one of the best places to advertise jobs.
 It’s also a great means of screening applicants to check that they’re the right fit.
 LinkedIn is one of the best social media platforms for screening applicants as it tells you which previous job people have worked.
 You may also want to check someone’s Facebook profile – even if it’s set to private, an inappropriate profile picture could be enough to tell you that a certain candidate isn’t right for you.

-Online tests are a great way of deciding if people are the right fit for your job.
-This could be a personality test, a decision-based test or test of knowledge.
+Online tests and quizzes are great ways of deciding if people are the right fit for your job.
+This could be a personality test, a decision-based quiz or test of knowledge.
 Afterwards, you can look at the results and determine which candidates should progress forwards.
-Online tests could save you having a trial shift and could help to weed out applicants that are good blaggers.
+Online quizzes could save you having a trial shift and could help to weed out applicants that are good blaggers.

 Hire a recruiter

 To save yourself time and increase the range of your search, you could hire a recruiter.
 This will cost you extra, but it could help you to find better candidates.
 Recruiters can be useful when it comes to hard-to-fill vacancies – these may require very niche skills or could simply require gruelling responsibilities.